 Get fee-free remortgage advice from our partners at L&C. Use the online remortgage finder or speak to an advisor today.

 The best mortgage rates often depend on your LTV (loan to value ratio).
-The the size of your mortgage in relation to the value of the property you’re buying or remortgaging.
+The size of your mortgage in relation to the value of the property you’re buying or remortgaging.

-With Buy to Let mortgage rates, the best rates on fixed rate mortgages are the same as last month.
+With Buy to Let mortgage rates, the best rate on fixed rate mortgages is down this month compared to last month when West One offered a 2 year fixed rate mortgage at 2.29%.
 But bear in mind West One charges huge scheme fees so make sure you get advice from a fee-free broker to find the best deal overall.

-For more information on your options in the face of rising interest rates, read our guide on the Best Buy to Let mortgage rates, Buy to Let mortgages explained and Remortgaging your Buy to Let.
+For more information on your Buy to Let mortgage options, read our guide on the Best Buy to Let mortgage rates, Buy to Let mortgages explained and Remortgaging your Buy to Let.

 Yes.
 If your current mortgage deal ends in the next 6 months, and certainly if it ends in the next 3 months, you should start the remortgage process now to secure a rate.
 You can then use L&C’s Rate Check service to keep the rate under review in case a better rate comes up before you need to switch.

-Being ready with your next move before your current deal comes to an end also means you’ll avoid your mortgage rolling onto your lender’s Standard Variable Rate which are averaging an eye-watering 7.99%.
+Being ready with your next move before your current deal comes to an end also means you’ll avoid your mortgage rolling onto your lender’s Standard Variable Rate which are averaging an eye-watering 7.60%.
 Read our guide Should I remortgage now?

 Mortgage rates are expected to come down in 2025 due to the expectation that interest rates will continue to be cut this year.